jjstwerff/Dryopea/doc/features/FEA0002_struct.md

 Design
 ------
+Fix first list functions:
+- correct code generations

+Default values on structure fields:
+- Validate that defaults are actually written

+Restriction on numbered type fields:
+- remember restrictions
+- Use these restrictions to create byte and short type fields.
+- skip setting when outside these restriction

+Reading records from json:
+- Report problems on field restrictions or unknown enum values.
+- Report problem on unknown field.

-Structures with a variable number of fields via sub-structures.
+Structures with a variable number of fields via sub-structures:
+- syntax to define them
+- find the correct fields (both from parent and own)
+- Remember the min/max sizes on structs due to child implementation.
+- Test big differences in min/max size to prevent Inner.
+- Sub structures can share fields but need the same type
+- Reading fields not defined on a sub-structure is not automatically an error but returns undefined values
-Sub structures can have their on unique method implementations as long as they share the same type.
+- Sub structures can have unique method implementations, but share the same type.

-Default values on structure fields.
+Reading from json:
+- Report problem on not existing field.

+Variable with super-struct pointing to a child:
+- Determine that we try to read this from a super-struct.
+- Function sizeof and alignment from reference.

 Examples
 --------